Somfic/docs--md/eliteapi/eliteva/readme.md

 ```
 {BOOl:EliteAPI.Gear}
 ```
 A number of variables are made available through EliteVA, these variables are synced with the game.
-For example, `{BOOl:EliteAPI.Gear}` holds the the value of the ship's landing gear, and `{BOOL:MassLocked}` contains information on whether or not you're currently mass-locked.
+For example, `{BOOl:EliteAPI.Gear}` holds the value of the ship's landing gear, and `{BOOL:MassLocked}` contains information on whether you're currently mass-locked.

 A list of all supported variables can be found [on the documentation website](https://docs.somfic.com/project/eliteapi/eliteva).